 Recommended reading for editors

-Before using CrossCheck for the first time, we highly recommend that all Editors read the short article "Understanding the Similarity Score" and our quick one-page Tips & Tricks guide.
+Before using CrossCheck for the first time, we highly recommend that all Editors read the short article "Understanding the Similarity Score" and our quick Tips & Tricks guide.
 We offer many additional support and training resources for editors, including:

 - Attend a live training webinar